 Inference on approximately factorizable likelihoods is especially powerful.
-Scientific instruments are often designed to measure a quantity $x$ independent of the details of the particular experiment, aside from a latent variable $\omega$.
-For example, when measuring the weight of an object, an ideal scale is one that provides an accurate and precise estimate of the object's weight, $p(x = \text{estimated weight} | \omega = \text{true weight})$, independently of whether the object is, say, a penguin or a banana ($\theta = \{ \text{penguin} , \text{banana} \}$).
-A scale with this factorization property can be calibrated independently using a set of test objects whose weights are well-known.
-In doing so, the experimenter constructs a good approximation of the scale's density over outputs for a known input; this can be used to infer the weight of a variety of objects: penguins, bananas, or otherwise.
+Scientific instruments are often designed to measure a quantity $x$ regardless of the details of the particular experiment, except for the stochastic latent variable $\omega$.
+For example, when measuring the mass of an object, an ideal scale is one that provides an accurate and precise estimate of the object's weight, $p(x = \text{estimated mass}\, |\, \omega = \text{true mass})$, independently of whether the object is, say, a penguin or a banana.
+A scale with this factorization property can be calibrated using a set of test objects whose weights are well-known; in doing so, the experimenter constructs a good approximation of the scale's density over outputs for a known input.
+An object's mass can then be used to faithfully infer the identity of the object, ($\theta \in \{ \text{penguin} , \text{banana} \}$).

-In practice, likelihoods often do not factorize exclusively through some stochastic latent $\omega$ that can be measured in calibration experiments, but they depend on a variety of additional stochastic latents $\omegap$.
-In such cases, it is not possible to derive the full dependence $p(x|\omega, \omegap)$, but it may still be possible to \emph{correct} the explicit dependence on $\omega$ and remove the likelihood ``gap'' between reality and the forward model used for inference.
+In practice, likelihoods often do not factorize exclusively through some $\omega$ that can be measured in calibration experiments, but they depend on a variety of additional stochastic latents $\omegap$.
+In such cases, it is often not possible to derive the full dependence $p(x|\omega, \omegap)$, but it may still be possible to correct the explicit dependence on $\omega$ and remove the likelihood ``gap'' between reality and the forward model used for inference.